Prospective Doctoral Students

 PhD by Publication

-The PhD by publication shares most of the characteristics of the PhD and is normally awarded on the basis of a series of peer-reviewed academic papers, books, citations or other materials that have been published, accepted for publication, exhibited or performed.
+The PhD by Publication shares most of the characteristics of the PhD and is awarded on the basis of a series of peer-reviewed academic papers, books, citations or other materials that have been published, accepted for publication, exhibited or performed.
 These are accompanied by a substantial commentary linking the published work and outlining its coherence and significance, together with an oral examination at which the candidate defends their research.

 We have two routes within the PhD by Publication:

-• Retrospective: A one year route for experienced researchers who already have a collection of publications which can be used towards the Award
+• Retrospective: A one year route for experienced researchers who already have a collection of publications which can be used towards the award

 • Prospective: A three year route for those who do not yet have a full collection of publications.
 The publications will be produced throughout the period of registration.

-Full details of these routes can be found in their respective Programme Regulations:
+Full details of these routes can be found in their respective Programme Regulations.

 For more information please contact the Graduate School Team.